DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 	- Specify, e.g., the entry for 1 similar to today's 0 entry.
 U+0000–U+001F are just <control> chars.
 	- That'd be backwards compatible with existing PKL tables, and one can choose behavior.

-* Alternative mapping format, like TMK or my own KLD?
-But keep backwards compatibility.
-    - Overmuch for layouts?!
-Besides, there are conversion tools like the one by Aldo Gunsing.
-    - Neat idea for scancode and virtual key remapping!
-Make it possible to leave entries open?

 * Generate key mapping images from layout files and my .svg by scripting InkScape?
     - They should work from a KLD-type template/remap setup.